 The Company's investment objective is to generate both current income and capital appreciation through debt and equity investments.
 Both directly and through the Company's subsidiaries that are licensed by the SBA under the SBIC Act, the Company offers customized financing to business owners, management teams and financial sponsors for change of ownership transactions, recapitalizations, strategic acquisitions, business expansion and other growth initiatives.
-The Company invests in first lien loans, second lien loans, and subordinated loans.
-Most of the Company's debt investments are coupled with equity interests, whether in the form of detachable "penny" warrants or equity co-investments made pari-passu with our borrowers' financial sponsors.
-As of December 31, 2017, our portfolio consisted of investments in 47 portfolio companies with a fair value of approximately \$499.9 million.
+The Company invests in first lien loans, second lien loans, and subordinated loans and, to a lesser extent, equity securities issued by lower middle-market companies and traditional middle-market companies.
+As of December 31, 2018, our portfolio consisted of investments in 44 portfolio companies with a fair value of approximately \$448.9 million.

 Most of the Company's debt investments are structured as first lien loans.
 First lien loans may contain some minimum amount of principal amortization, excess cash flow sweep feature, prepayment penalties, or any combination of the foregoing.
 First lien loans are secured by a first priority lien in existing and future assets of the borrower and may take the form of term loans or delayed draw facilities.
 Unitranche debt, a form of first lien loan, typically involves issuing one debt security that blends the risk and return profiles of both senior secured and subordinated debt in one debt security, bifurcating the loan into a first-out tranche and last-out tranche.
-As of December 31, 2017, 13.7% of our first lien loans consisted of last-out loans.
+As of December 31, 2018, 13.7% of the fair value of our first lien loans consisted of last-out loans.
+As of December 31, 2017, 13.7% of the fair value of our first lien loans consisted of last-out loans.
 In some cases, first lien loans may be subordinated, solely with respect to the payment of cash interest, to an asset based revolving credit facility.

 The Company also invests in debt instruments structured as second lien loans.
-Second lien loans are loans which have a second priority security interest in all or substantially all of the borrower's assets, and which are not subject to the blockage of cash interest payments to the Company at the first lien lender's discretion.
+Second lien loans are loans which have a second priority security interest in all or substantially all of the borrowerâ \in TMs assets, and which are not subject to the blockage of cash interest payments to the Company at the first lien lenderâ \in TMs discretion.

 In addition to first and second lien loans, the Company may also invest in subordinated loans.
-Subordinated loans typically have a second lien on all or substantially all of the borrower's assets, and unlike second lien loans, may be subject to the interruption of cash interest payments upon certain events of default, at the discretion of the first lien lender.
+Subordinated loans typically have a second lien on all or substantially all of the borrower's assets, but unlike second lien loans, may be subject to the interruption of cash interest payments upon certain events of default, at the discretion of the first lien lender.

+During the year ended December 31, 2018, the Company made approximately \$107.8 million of investments and had approximately \$123.5 million in repayments and sales, resulting in net repayments and sales of approximately \$15.7 million for the year.
 During the year ended December 31, 2017, the Company made approximately \$82.8 million of investments and had approximately \$115.8 million in repayments and sales resulting in net repayments and sales of approximately \$33.0 million for the year.
 During the year ended December 31, 2016, the Company made approximately \$120.8 million of investments and had approximately \$163.6 million in repayments and sales resulting in net repayments and sales of approximately \$42.8 million for the year.
-During the year ended December 31, 2015, the Company made approximately \$260.6 million of investments and had approximately \$142.7 million in repayments and sales resulting in net investments of approximately \$117.9 million for the year.